ARMargolis/priv_violence_detector/README.md

 could overcome these problems through parallel training.
 But providing so much video feed to a central server either owned by or working with police departments would present serious ethical and legal concerns.
 In order for a police officer to investigate, they require "Reasonable Suspicion," as defined by the US Supreme Court in *Terry v.
 Ohio* to be be based on "specific and articulable facts" and "taken together with rational inferences from those facts."
+This proposal assumes that the identification of a positive by an AI would meet the definition of Reasonable Suspicion because it is based on a trained analysis of objective facts, specifically the video feed.
+Such a definition would eliminate many legal concerns regarding concentration of video feeds by a police department or contractor.

 Split learning may be a solution to both problems.
 In split learning, the central computer (or server) would train only on the higher level features while resources local to the camera (or client) would train on the lower level features.
 See "Split learning